 and repair estimate of your chimney.

-When chimney top repair is neglected, it leads to water getting to the brick and mortar from the inside as well as the outside.
+When chimney top repair is neglected, it leads to water getting to the brick and mortar from the inside and the outside.
 This situation can develop into a costly problem for chimneys in the Twin Cities metro area because our climate comes with extreme freeze/thaw conditions and saturated brick and mortar do not fare well in this environment.

-Every time the brick and mortar on a chimney become saturated, especially when it is getting wet from both sides, and then freezes it expands the material very slightly.
+Every time the brick and mortar on a chimney become saturated, especially when it is getting wet from both sides, and then freezes, it expands the material slightly.
 Each time a masonry structure freezes with sufficient water content, microscopic damage occurs.
-Over time the absorption rate begins to rise as the freeze/thaw process expands the original volume of the masonry.
-Over many years the absorption rate becomes increasingly higher.
+Over time, the absorption rate rises as the freeze/thaw process expand the original volume of the masonry.
+Over many years, the absorption rate becomes increasingly higher.

-We’ve heard from home owners who say “the chimney always seemed fine, then all of a sudden in the last year or so the brick faces started to pop off”.
-What they may not have realized is that the process causing the brick failure was a long time in the making and only when the expansion began to reach a critical stage did the damage become evident to the untrained eye.
+We’ve heard from homeowners who say “the chimney always seemed fine, then suddenly in the last year or so the brick faces popped off”.
+What they may not have realized is that the process causing the brick failure was a long time in the making, and only when the expansion reached a critical stage did the damage become clear to the untrained eye.

-The whole function of a concrete chimney cap is to displace water away from the chimney’s interior.
-When the cap is allowed to degenerate to the point that it is allowing damaging water to enter, then that is the time to get in touch with the chimney repair contractors for Minneapolis and St. Paul at Dayco General.
+The entire function of a concrete chimney cap is to displace water away from the chimney’s interior.
+When the cap may degenerate to where it is allowing damaging water to enter, then that is the time to get in touch with the chimney repair contractors for Minneapolis and St. Paul at Dayco General.